William and Kate continue with more relaxed image as they share Mother’s Day photos

 What to expect from King Charles III’s coronation ceremony

+The Prince and Princess of Wales have shared unseen family photographs on Mother’s Day.

+On Sunday, the royals uploaded a photograph that shows Kate Middleton with Prince George, Princess Charlotte, and Prince Louis sitting in a tree smiling at the camera.

-Prince Harry has been asked by the Home Office to give 28 days’ notice before making any trips to the UK.
+The new images came after Prince Harry was asked by the Home Office to give 28 days’ notice before making any trips to the UK.

 The Duke of Sussex was informed that it would then be a matter for the Home Office to consider whether the requested security arrangements were necessary, following his decision to step back from royal duties.